ecmwf/anemoi-datasets/docs/using/combining.rst

    :align: center
    :alt: Join

-If a variable is present in more that one file, that last occurrence of that variable will be used, and will be at the position of the first occurrence of that name.
+If a variable is present in more than one file, the last occurrence of that variable will be used, and will be at the position of the first occurrence of that name.